fplab/ui-for-pl/src/live-programming.rst

-Although algorithmic debugging can be applied in any language paradigm, it is most suited for declarative languages, e.g., pure functional languages. to determine whether an ET node for a pure functional program is correct, the programmer need only check that the return value of the corresponding, referentially transparent expression is the expected one, independent of any other ET node.
+Although algorithmic debugging can be applied in any language paradigm, it is most suited for declarative languages, e.g., pure functional languages.
+To determine whether an ET node for a pure functional program is correct, the programmer need only check that the return value of the corresponding, referentially transparent expression is the expected one, independent of any other ET node.
 On the other hand, checking the correctness of an ET node for an imperative program